samhuk/ts-npm-package-template/README.md

 To start hot reloading: `npm start`

-Edit a file within `src/component` to observe hot-reloading.
+Edit a file within `src` to observe hot-reloading.

-### TS

-The typescript for the component should go into `src/component`

 ## NPM Publishing

-1. Ensure that `package.json` has the correct details for the npm package.
+1. Ensure that `package.json` has the correct details for the npm package (including a version bump)
-2. `npm run build-component`
+2. `npm run check`
+3. `npm run build-ts`
-3. `npm publish`
+4. `npm publish`

 ## Notable Technologies